 1. Citizenship is what schools must teach and inculcate before anything else.
 Citizenship means respect for one another and the willingness to participate in the good of one another.
 The way to inculcate this is to show respect for the students by involving them in all decision making that affects them.
 After all we consider this to be justice and practice it in all other aspects of our society.
 We must do three things for this to happen:

-i.
-Create a Students Council to which representatives will be elected by the students practicing the best principles of democratic participation.
+- Students Council: Create a Students Council to which representatives will be elected by students practicing the best principles of democratic participation.
 This Council will have the responsibility to discuss and decide on any matter that involves them and present their recommendations to the Principal (or Governing Council of the School).
-These may be any matter including the daily timetable, class duration, games to be played, school uniform, extracurricular activities, hobby clubs, sports, holidays, special interests and needs or anything else.
+These may include the daily timetable, class duration, games to be played, school uniform, extracurricular activities, hobby clubs, sports, holidays, special interests and needs or anything else.
 The school must be a microcosm of life and society and students must learn how to engage in it and influence outcomes while ensuring that the main purpose of their coming to school – to study – is fulfilled.

 3. Class size must be reduced from what it currently is (in India) to not more than 20 per class.